munafaizatun/customer_churn_prediction/README.md

 ## Overview
 Customer churn is a major challenge for utility companies, directly impacting both **revenue stability** and **growth**.

 **SmartChurn** leverages **machine learning** to:
-1. Predict customers most at risk of churning.
+1. Predict customers most likely to churn.
-2. Simulate targeted retention strategies (e.g., 20% discounts).
+2. Simulate targeted retention strategies (e.g., 20% price discounts).
-3. Quantify financial impact — identifying when retention efforts are profitable.
+3. Quantify financial outcomes to determine when retention efforts are truly profitable.

-This project demonstrates how **data science can directly inform business strategy** and guide **precision retention** decisions.
+This project demonstrates how data science can drive business strategy, turning churn prediction into actionable insights for precision-based customer retention.

 ## Modeling Approach